Infecta/iidx-controller/build-guide/readme.md

 You should be able to assemble it without ease from this point on.

+# Other Stuff

+## Code

+I recommend using [Gladuin's iidx-controller](https://github.com/Gladuin/iidx-controller) code because of the GUI configurator.

 ## Have fun and be a chad.